HoangPham2704/Cyclistic-Case-Study/Analysis Procedure.md

 # **ANALYZE**

-Data is stored appropriately and has been prepared for analysis, start putting it to work using SQL.
+Data is stored appropriately and has been prepared for analysis, start putting it to work.

 Key tasks:
 1. Aggregate your data so it’s useful and accessible.